 Passenger no-shows are defined as trips not cancelled prior to dispatch of the vehicle.
-When a passenger is considered a no-show for the first time, they shall be notified by the driver leaving a notice at the pickup point or by a follow-up telephone call from the office.
-Upon the second no-show within a six month period, the passenger will receive a written warning delivered in person or by mail.
-Upon the third noshow within a six month period, the passenger will receive a written notice of suspension of all transportation for sixty (60) days.
+When a passenger is considered a no-show for the first time, they shall be notified by the driver leaving a notice at the pickup point.
+Upon the second no-show, the passenger will receive a written warning delivered in person or by mail.
+Upon the third no-show, the passenger will receive a written notice of suspension of all transportation for sixty (60) days.
 The passenger or the sponsoring agency may voluntarily pay a no-show fee of \$30.00 in lieu of the suspension.
 Suspension means that transportation will not be scheduled during that period of time.
-When the passenger is reinstated to the program and another no-show occurs within six (6) months following the reinstatement, the passenger will be suspended for 120 days with no option to pay a no-show fee.
-When the passenger is again reinstated to the program and another no-show is documented within six (6) months of reinstatement, the passenger will be terminated from using the transportation services.
+When the passenger is reinstated to the program, and the third no-show is documented within a six (6) month period, the passenger will be suspended for 120 days with no option to pay a no-show fee.
+When the passenger is again reinstated to the program and another third no-show is documented within six (6) months, the passenger will be terminated from using the transportation services.
+Sponsoring agencies will be notified on the second no-show.

-No-Shows will not exceed 1% of the requested trips.
+No-shows will not exceed 1% of the requested trips.